Histology is the study of microscopic structures of tissues. Tissue samples typically come from humans, but may also come from animals or plants.

 Histologists perform tissue preparation tasks requiring patience and fine motor skills.
 They need to be able to work quickly but carefully, either independently or in group settings.
 Responsibilities include:

-Our 12-month, hospital-based program provides students with academic and practical experience in histology.
+Our 12-month program provides students with academic and practical experience in histology.
 Student experience combines textbook work, classroom time and hands-on experience in one of our labs.

 Class sizes are limited due to the one-on-one attention given to each student.